If you have an old cell phone lying around or you’re ready for an upgrade but not eligible for a trade-in, consider selling your phone online.

 For more information on Swappa Local including a list of where it’s currently available, check out this blog post on the company’s website.

 Is Swappa the Best Place To Sell Your Phone?

 The best way to decide where to sell your cell phone is by collecting prices from a few different places and choosing the route that will net you the most cash.

 I tried this by gathering quotes from seven different companies that buy used phones.
-I looked at offers for an iPhone X in average condition with 64GB of storage on an AT&T network.
+I looked at offers for an unlocked iPhone X in average condition with 64GB of storage.
 Here’s what I found:

 Generally speaking, you’ll find the highest offers available at Swappa.
 Of course, just because this is the average price doesn’t mean that’s what you’re guaranteed to make.
 Unlike other websites, Swappa can’t give you an exact quote, as you’ll be selling directly to a buyer based on the price you set yourself.

 While other companies may offer additional payment methods, Swappa exclusively works with PayPal.
 This may be a benefit or a drawback depending on how you look at it.
 You will have to create a PayPal account if you don’t already have one, but you will also be protected.